txomon/python-tutorial/README.md

 `.gitignore` is the file that is usually in the repository to ignore files, however, the `.gitignore` shipped in the repos should only ignore files that are a sideeffect of the project. **The fact that we use one editor or another should be unknown to the project**

-The global gitignore is the file `~/.config/git/ignore`, if the folder doesn't exist, just create it with `mkdir -p ~/.config/git/`.
+The global gitignore is the file `~/.config/git/ignore`, if the directory doesn't exist, just create it with `mkdir -p ~/.config/git/`.
 The contents vary between different people.

 In my case, these are the files that I ignore: